freedomofpress/securedrop-docs/docs/index.rst

 .. note:: The terms in italics are terms of art specific to SecureDrop.
 The
 	  :doc:`Glossary </appendices/glossary>` provides more-precise
           definitions of these and other terms.
-SecureDrop is designed against a comprehensive :doc:`/appendices/threat_model/threat_model`, and has a specific notion of the :doc:`roles </appendices/glossary>` that are involved in its operation.
+SecureDrop is designed against a comprehensive :doc:`threat model </appendices/threat_model/threat_model>`, and has a specific notion of the :doc:`roles </appendices/glossary>` that are involved in its operation.

 .. toctree::
    :caption: Introduction